 As in all surgical procedures, there is the potential for complications.
 The most common complications associated with retinal detachment surgery are infection, hemorrhaging, scar tissue formation, recurrent retinal detachment, and increased intraocular pressure.
 All of these problems can be handled well when addressed in a timely manner.
 Another complication which can occur in patients who have not had cataract surgery, who undergo a vitrectomy, is an acceleration of a cataract.
 This could occur very rapidly during surgery and hinder successful management of the retinal detachment.
 In this situation the cataract is removed during the surgical procedure.
 More often the progression of the cataract evolves over several months after surgery.
 Except for the cataract, which can occur in up to 70% of patient, especially those over the age of 70 years, the complication rate is 5% or less.

 What Is The Recovery Period and Are there Restrictions?

 Return to work depends upon the type of work the patient performs.
-With the exception of those patients treated with a pneumatic retinopexy, Those who do a significant amount of strenuous, will have a longer recuperative course then those who do not, but it rarely extends longer than 6 weeks, assuming there are no complications, even though the full recovery period for follow-up is 3 months.
+With the exception of those patients treated with a pneumatic retinopexy, those who do a significant amount of strenuous work, will have a longer recuperative course than those who do not, but it rarely extends longer than 6 weeks, assuming there are no complications, even though the full recovery period for follow-up is 3 months.